adfinis/sbb-fallblatt/doc/protocol_new_modules.md

 ### `CALB` Calibrate the device
 `FF CC <ADDR>`

-The calibration sets how many pulses are required for moving to next blade and set blade number
+The calibration sets how many pulses are required for moving to next blade and set blade number.
+Use with caution.

 #### Procedure